status-im/nim-chronos/README.md

              # can only raise IOError
 ```

-The hidden type (`FuturEx`) is implicitely convertible into a Future.
+The hidden type (`RaiseTrackingFuture`) is implicitely convertible into a Future.
 However, it may causes issues when creating callback or methods
 ```nim
 proc p3(): Future[void] {.asyncraises: [IOError].} =